Jorl17/sharelatex-git-integration-unofficial/README.md

 1. First, **[install](#how-do-i-installuninstall-it) the script.**

-2. Second, **set your ShareLaTeX project to public** (you can use the read only option).

-3. **Change directory to the folder where you want to keep your ShareLaTeX files**.
+2. **Change directory to the folder where you want to keep your ShareLaTeX files**.
 This folder can already be a part of a git repository, but **sharelatex-git** will create a repository if it doesn't exist yet.
 E.g.

 		cd <my desired ShareLaTeX project folder>

-4. **Copy the URL address of your ShareLaTeX project** (we'll use https://www.sharelatex.com/project/56147712cc7f5d0adeadbeef as an example).
+3. **Copy the URL address of your ShareLaTeX project** (we'll use https://www.sharelatex.com/project/56147712cc7f5d0adeadbeef as an example).

-5. Invoke **sharelatex-git** with that address
+4. Invoke **sharelatex-git** with that address

 		sharelatex-git https://www.sharelatex.com/project/56147712cc7f5d0adeadbeef

-6. **All done!** Whenever you want to add a new commit with your updated ShareLaTeX project changes, come back to this folder and run
+5. **All done!** Whenever you want to add a new commit with your updated ShareLaTeX project changes, come back to this folder and run

 		sharelatex-git